baebyengseon/baebyengseon.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
 I am a Ph.D. candidate in political science at Claremont Graduate University.
-My research is centered on American political thought and representation in the United States, with special interests in the topics of populism, popular sovereignty, candidate quality/virtue, polarization, and identity in the United States.
+My research is centered on representation in American politics and American political thought, with special interests in the topics of populism, popular sovereignty, candidate quality/virtue, polarization, and identity in the United States.
 Methodologically, I use philosophical text analysis, text-as-data/NLP, survey research, and causal inference methods.